Students

 acate@wisc.edu

 Ashley Cate is a doctoral student in the Department of Life Sciences Communication at the University of Wisconsin-Madison.
-Ashley’s research interests lie in agricultural communication; specifically, public and stakeholder perceptions of agriculture and how they might inform and impact agricultural policy.
+Ashley’s research interests lie in agricultural communications; specifically, public and stakeholder perceptions of agriculture and how they might inform and impact agricultural policy.

 Dayeon Eom